 THE EARLY YEARS

-The veils of the heard and seen,
+the veils of the heard and seen,

-He spent hours and days with learned men,
+he spent hours and days with learned men,

-Absorbing all that he could glean.
+absorbing all that he could glean.

 Gurudev walks through knee-deep water to light a chirag at the dargah

-During this time, Gurudev began to exhibit heightened empathy for all beings – humans and animals alike.
-He’d spend the few annas (cents) his father gave him on food for animals, birds, and fish.
-Mohan Singh Chira, a Hariana native who later became Gurudev’s disciple, recalled Gurudev spending the remainder of his pocket money to buy soft-drinks for his friends.
+In his formative years, he began to exhibit increased empathy for all beings – humans and animals.
+He would spend the few annas of pocket money his father gave him on food for animals, birds, and fish.
+Mohan Singh Chira, a Hariana native who later became a devotee, recalled that Gurudev spent the remainder of his pocket money on soft drinks for his friends.
 He rarely spent on himself.
-Even as a teenager, Gurudev’s heart was bigger than his chest!
+Even as a teenager, his heart was bigger than his chest!

 Over the years, the habit of putting others